krmarshall/TWMonorepo/TWDataParser/README.md

 For Sigmar knows what reason tech indents start at -2, I realigned them to start at 0 for easier array usage.
 So all indents in output data will be 2 higher than in packs.

+## Character List Sorting Order

+(Subsort each alphabetically)
+Folder (Vanilla First)
+Priority (agent_subtypes recruitment_type="legendary_lord" or contributes_to_agent_cap=true)
+Normal
+Depriority (Manually set for researched lords primarily)

+## Missing Portrait:
+Most often a portrait_settings.bin that rpfm cant parse, or the art set is numbered past 01 and is filtered out.

 ## Potential Automation

 If enough monthly donations can look at upgrading the droplet to something that could handle running the data parser builds (4-32GB mem, ~100GB storage).
 Use steamcmd to grab workshop files every x interval, if they changed trigger a rebuild.
 Would probably want to properly automate portrait extraction/linking.